knpuniversity/oauth/knpu/facebook.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 To post to someone's timeline, we'll use Facebook's API.
 Like with any API
-that uses OAuth, we just need to know what URL we need, the HTTP method,
+that uses OAuth, we just need to know the URL, the HTTP method,nany data we
-any data we need to send, and how should attach the access token to the
+need to send, and how the access token should be attached to the request.
-request.

 With some `quick googling`_, we see that we need to make a POST request to
 ``/[USER_ID]/feed`` and send ``message`` and ``access_token`` POST data.